-What was interesting was the role played by successive generations of African youth.
+The role played by successive generations of African youth contributed to our success.
 Already in 2013 during the Golden Jubilee celebrations, it was the youth that loudly questioned the slow progress towards integration.

 They formed African Union Clubs in schools and universities across the continent, and linked with each other on social media.
-We thus saw the grand push for integration, for the free movement of people, for harmonization of education and professional qualifications, with the Pan African University and indeed the university sector and intelligentsia playing an instrumental role.
+Thus we saw the grand push for integration, for the free movement of people, for harmonization of education and professional qualifications, with the Pan African University and indeed the university sector and intelligentsia playing an instrumental role.